Client authentication in AWS Client VPN - AWS Client VPN

 Important

-To create a Client VPN endpoint, you must provision a server certificate in AWS Certificate Manager, regardless of the type of authentication you use.
-For more information about creating and provisioning a server certificate, see the steps in Mutual authentication.
+To create a Client VPN endpoint, you must provision a server certificate in AWS Certificate Manager, regardless of the type of authentication that you use.
+For more information about creating and provisioning a server certificate, see the steps in Mutual authentication in AWS Client VPN.